The Micro-Aggregated Profit Share: Introduction

 The study of market power has been a subject of extensive research, with a rich and expansive literature dating back to the works of \cite{pigou1920economics}, \cite{chamberlin1933theory}, and \cite{robinson1933}.

 Our paper mainly relates to a large literature on market power and macroeconomics.
-A very influential paper in this literature is \cite*{de2020rise}.
+An influential paper in this literature is \cite*{de2020rise}.
 They estimate markups in Compustat data and find that the aggregate markup has increased from 21\% of price over marginal cost in 1980 to 61\% in 2016.
-Instead, we find that the aggregate markup has increased from 10\% in 1970 to 23\% in 2020.
+Instead, we find that the aggregate markup has increased from 12\% to 23\% over the same period.
 There are three reasons why our series differ.
-First, we calculate the aggregate markup as the harmonic sales-weighted average of firm-level markups while \citeauthor*{de2020rise} use the sales-weighted average markup.
-Our aggregation scheme is based on theory and, unlike theirs, has a solid theoretical foundation.\footnote{Other studies in which the harmonic sales-weighted markup emerges as a natural measure of aggregate markup include \cite{baqaee2020productivity}, \cite{edmond2023costly}, and \cite{smith2022evolution}.} Had we used the sales-weighted average markup instead of the harmonic sales-weighted one, we would have found an increase in price over marginal cost of 22 (rather than 13) percentage points over the last 50 years.
-Second, we use the measure of variable costs suggested by \cite{traina2018aggregate}---that is, we categorize selling, general, and administrative expenses (SG\&A,) as well as the costs of goods sold (COGS,) as variable costs.\footnote{Markup estimates are sensitive to the choice of variable costs, but estimates of the profit share are not because profit rates are the same regardless of whether inputs are categorized as variable or fixed as long as all costs are accounted for.} Third, we use a measure of the capital stock that includes both physical- and intangible capital.\footnote{A recent literature relates the rise in market power to the increasing importance of intangible capital, such as software and intellectual property products \citep[see, for example,][]{crouzet2022, de2019market}.
+The main reason is that we calculate the aggregate markup as the harmonic sales-weighted average of firm-level markups while \citeauthor*{de2020rise} use the sales-weighted average markup.
+Our aggregation scheme, unlike theirs, has a solid theoretical foundation.\footnote{Other studies in which the harmonic sales-weighted markup emerges as a natural measure of aggregate markup include \cite{baqaee2020productivity}, \cite{edmond2023costly}, and \cite{smith2022evolution}.} Had we used the sales-weighted average markup instead of the harmonic sales-weighted one, we would have found an increase in price over marginal cost of twenty two (rather than thirteen) percentage points over the last fifty years.
+The second reason is that we categorize selling, general, and administrative expenses (SG\&A,) as well as the costs of goods sold (COGS,) as variable costs, following \cite{traina2018aggregate}.\footnote{Markup estimates are sensitive to the choice of variable costs, but estimates of the profit share are not because profit rates are the same regardless of whether inputs are categorized as variable or fixed as long as all costs are accounted for.} The different categorization of variable costs explains less than half of our discrepancies.
+A third reason why our series of aggregate markup differs---one that does not matter much in practice---is that we use a measure of the capital stock that includes both physical- and intangible capital.\footnote{A recent literature relates the rise in market power to the increasing importance of intangible capital, such as software and intellectual property products \citep[see, for example,][]{crouzet2022, de2019market}.
 On the one hand, investment in intangibles increases fixed costs.
 On the other hand, the presence of intangibles in the production process lowers marginal costs, allowing firms to charge higher markups.
 Our empirical analysis captures these two mechanisms.
 We do so by including intangibles in the stock of capital in our production function estimation.}